hanzili/twinkle-twinkle/README.md

 - **DialogSystem.ts**: Dialog management that:
   - Creates and displays dialog boxes with text
-  - Handles dialog choice buttons
+  - Handles dialog choice button
   - Manages the dialog flow and callbacks
   - Ensures only one dialog is visible at a time